-Mr TJ Lee, Head of the Quality Department, was the management representative.
+The QA Director was the management representative.
 Their responsibility and authority included ensuring that processes needed for the quality management system are documented; reporting to top management on the effectiveness of the quality management system and any need for improvement; and ensuring the promotion of awareness of applicable regulatory requirements and quality management system requirements throughout the organization.